 A DUI can happen to almost anyone.
 It is a crime that does not distinguish between classes, races. and people.
 Anyone who has been drinking and driving could possibly get a DUI charge and conviction.
 It is also the type of crime that could cause so much potential injury within the community.
 Given that authorities treat drunk driving very harshly, accused individuals should speak with an Alexandria DUI lawyer.
 A well-practiced attorney could review your case and build your defense.

-A DUI per se occurs when a person is presumed to have committed a DUI and has a BAC of .08 or above.
+A DUI per se occurs when a person is presumed to have driven under the influence with a BAC of .08 or above.
 While this presumption could be rebutted, it is an immediate presumption that they are immediately reaching into the DUI territory if their breath or their blood alcohol content is above .08.

-It should be noted that anyone who has consumed alcohol and is driving on the streets of Alexandria can be charged and possibly convicted of a DUI, regardless of whether they are regular criminals.
-It is a further reaching crime because it reaches all layers, all levels, and all people in the city since anyone could have been drinking and anyone who has a license could have been affected by it.
+It should be noted that anyone who has consumed alcohol and is driving can be charged and possibly convicted of a DUI, regardless of whether they are regular criminals.
+It is a further-reaching crime because it reaches all layers, all levels, and all people in the city since anyone could have been drinking and anyone who has a license could have been affected by it.

 While individuals may need to take the alcohol program in Alexandria, this is required after they are convicted and it is part of their probation for the conviction.
-In Alexandria and in Virginia as a whole, DUI is a serious offense.
+Drunk driving is a serious offense.
 If there is evidence beyond reasonable doubt to find them guilty, they will be found guilty and it will go down as a full Class I misdemeanor conviction.

 Since DUIs are handled as Class I misdemeanors, they carry up to one year in jail and a $2,500 fine.
 A person could be charged with a first, second, third, and other levels and layers of DUIs.
-It could be a second DUI within five years or a second DUI within 10 years.
+It could be a second DUI within five years or a second drunk driving charge within 10 years.
 There are also higher penalties depending on the BAC.
 The higher the BAC, the more likely they would have mandatory jail time.
 As an example. if a person’s BAC is a .15 to a .20, they are looking at a mandatory minimum of five days in jail if convicted.
 A lawyer in Alexandria could help someone through the legal process after being charged with a DUI.